rico-hengst/tropos.sat.uv-spectroradiometer.data_processing/README.md

 When using this software code for the first time, we would like to recommend to configure the code in s suggested way.
 The software has two configuration files, that will be tracked by the git version control system.
-Do n TODO Please copy the template configuration files to the software root directory.
+Do not use theses files ```src/config/templates/*``` for your configuration.
+Please create your location specific config and this directory: ```src/config/```.
+To create your local config, please copy at first the template configuration files:
 ```bash
 cp src/config/templates/* src/config/
 ```
+and edit their edit their content.

 * ```src/config/uv_js_meta.json```: Please edit your contact data at the JSON-file ```uv_js_meta.json```, that is used for writing UV measurement data and metadata to a netcdf file.
 * ```src/config/config.ini```: Please edit also the content of the INI-file ```config.ini```.
 The INI-file contains the configuration about the directory paths of your UV measurements, the directory of the software output (netcdf, quicklooks) and so on.